evert/evert.github.com/resume.md

 development team, and working with the needs and requirements of a much larger corporation, including integrating our existing systems and culture with Yelp's.

-### API Architect at Turnstyle, Toronto, Canada - 2016-2017

-In October 2016, I joined Turnstyle, a company in Toronto that does location- based marketing analytics.

-My role there was to help drive the design and architecture of a REST API.
-We've used HAL, OAuth2, json-schema to drive the hypermedia API using NodeJS, ES6, ES7.
-On a docker-container infrastructure running on Amazon Web Services.
-I also helped mentor other developers, and act as a technical lead.

 ### Co-Founder/CTO fruux, Germany + UK — 2011 - 2015